w31c0/youtube_downloader/README.md

 Follow these steps to download videos or audio:

 1. **Launch the Application**:
-   - Double-click `youtube_downloader.exe` to start the program.
+   - Double-click `WYTD.exe` to start the program.
    - If Windows Defender prompts, click _More info_ and select _Run anyway_.

 2. **Download Content**: